f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

 vCPU Sizing
 ===========

-Each VELOS BX110 blade has 28 vCPUs, but 6 of those vCPUs are reserved for use by the F5OS platform layer.
+Each VELOS BX110 blade has 28 vCPUs, but 6 of those vCPUs are reserved for use by the F5OS platform layer and data mover (FPGA to CPU interconnet).
 This is different than VIPRION where each vCPU gave a portion of its processing and memory to the hypervisor.
-In VELOS 22 vCPUs are available per blade to be assigned to tenants since the other 6 are reserved.
+In VELOS 22 vCPUs are available per blade to be assigned to tenants since the other 6 are reserved by the F5OS platform layer.
 The diagram below depicts the BX110 blade vCPU allocation:

 .. image:: images/velos_performance_and_sizing/image10.png